pureconfig/pureconfig/docs/add-support-for-simple-types.md

 // res6: com.typesafe.config.ConfigValue = SimpleConfigObject({"n":"3"})
 ```

-If you want to define both operations, the easier way to add full support for a class is by creating a `ConfigConvert`:
+If you want to define both operations, the easiest way to add full support for a class is by creating a `ConfigConvert`:

 ```scala
 implicit val myIntConvert = ConfigConvert.viaString[MyInt](